SA/PPS 01.02 - Responsibilities of the Attorney for Students Office

 Sr. Reviewer: Attorney for Students

-The Student Affairs Division is committed to the recruitment and retention of a heterogeneous and qualified student body, and to providing services that enhance their personal development and contribute to the fulfillment of their goals.
-The following procedure contributes to the implementation of this policy.
+The Student Affairs Division is committed to the recruitment and retention of a heterogeneous and qualified student body and to providing services that enhance their personal development and contribute to the fulfillment of their goals.
+The following procedures contribute to the implementation of this policy.

-The purpose of this SA/PPS is to set forth the authority and limitations of the Attorney for Students (AFS) at Texas State University.
-The delineation of these duties will enable the AFS to perform his/her functions more efficiently and will enable students at Texas State University to make the best possible use of all legal services provided.
+The purpose of this document is to set forth the responsibilities and limitations of Attorney for Students (AFS) staff at Texas State University.
+The delineation of these duties enables AFS staff to perform their functions more efficiently and will enable students at Texas State to make the best possible use of all legal services provided.

-To set forth limitations on the activities of the Attorney for Students to conform with policy set forth by the Board of Regents, Texas State University System (TSUS) Board of Regents; and
+to set forth limitations on the activities of AFS staff to conform with policy set forth by The Texas State University System (TSUS) Board of Regents; and

 RESPONSIBILITIES AND LIMITATIONS